OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 ### Select Attribute

 Search settings correlate to OData's `$search` query option.
-We can specify which property can be selected, which property is automatic selected when there is no `$select` in the query like.
+We can specify which property can be selected, which property is automatic selected when there is no `$select` in the query.

 #### Automatic Select